-Over the past several months, FINRA has received an influx of arbitration case filings relating to Puerto Rico bonds from Claimants, almost all of whom reside in Puerto Rico.
+Since 2014, FINRA has received an influx of arbitration case filings relating to Puerto Rico bonds from Claimants, almost all of whom reside in Puerto Rico.
 FINRA staff has had numerous conversations and communications with counsel for Claimants and Respondents, including an in-person meeting, concerning administration of these cases.
 In particular, the conversations focused on venue and expansion of the available pool of arbitrators in Puerto Rico.
 After considerable deliberation, FINRA has determined to issue the following guidance for the administration of these cases.

 Guidance for Puerto Rico Bond Cases

 FINRA will determine venue in the Puerto Rico bond cases in accordance with Rule 12213 of the Customer Code of Arbitration Procedure (the "Code") which states in relevant part that "the Director will select the hearing location closest to the customer's residence at the time of the events giving rise to the dispute . . . ."
 FINRA cases generally are venued where the customer resides, the transactions took place, and the witnesses are located.
 These criteria all point to Puerto Rico as the appropriate venue.